EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destinies/Brigand.md

 | 10 | Stat increase and Skill traing | 5 |

 Proficiencies:
-- Weapons: simple weapons as trained
+- Weapons: *Simple weapon*s as *Trained*
-- Armor: Light armor as trained
+- Armor: Light armor as *Trained*
 - Skills: INT x 2 + 4 (min 3)
-- Stat skill gates: AGI and INT as trained
+- *Stat test*s: AGI and INT as *Trained*
 - Language: two (2) of their choice

 ## Level 1

-Accurate strike: once per turn when enemy isn't giving your attack their full attention you can use one additional action to find hole in their defense and strike it.
+Accurate strike: once per turn when enemy isn't giving your attack their full attention you can use one additional *Action token* to find hole in their defense and strike at it.
-You deal wounds equal to your Accurate strike value if you make agility based damage gate.
+You deal wounds equal to your Accurate strike value if you make *Accurate strike test*.
-Most common exmples of target not giving you attention are target Gate tyranny on Attack action or if there is a nerby ally (in melee range of the target).
+Most common exmples of target not giving you attention are Positive test on Attack action or if there's a nerby ally (in melee range of the target).
 This can also be granted by GM in special situations.
-If dual wielding and you used backstab after first attack you can use free attack of dual wield instead of full action.
+If dual wielding and you used *Accurate strike* after first attack you can use free attack of dual wield instead of full action.
+You can preform one (1) Accurate strike per turn (but more per round).

 Skill training (feature) gives you INT tokens (min 1) to use on skill increases